Juana Gallegos, '23, Master of Nursing, had an idea to help dementia patients. Her idea landed her an audience with a queen.

 Specifically, she is going to meet Queen Silvia of Sweden during a ceremony in the Scandinavian nation.
 “It feels unreal,” said Gallegos.

-Juana is traveling to Sweden to be formally recognized on May 11 as the 2022 recipient of the UW Queen Silvia Nursing Scholar Award.
+Juana is traveling to Sweden to be formally recognized on May 11 as a 2022 recipient of the Queen Silvia Nursing Award.
 Established in 2013, the award honors innovative ideas and solutions to improve quality of care for older adults and people living with dementia.
 Last year marked the first time the award was open to nursing students in the United States.

 Juana recently completed her master of nursing degree at UW Tacoma.
 For the Queen Silvia award, she proposed developing a smart video app that would support dementia patients by allowing them to ask questions and hear AI generated responses that are informed by answers submitted by family members.
 “I wanted something that would help patient’s healthcare run more smoothly while also providing reassurance to those living with dementia," she said.